dellathefella/dellathefella.github.io/_posts/2024-06-02-migration-of-github-page-personal-site-from-react-to-jekyll.md

 date:   2024-06-02 15:03:55 -0400
 categories: website update
 ---
 Hello, if you are reading this; Welcome to the new website!
 I have recently moved my old React GH site to a new Jekyll GH site.
 I found Jekyll to have most of the features I was looking for.
-Before I knew about Jekyll I manually implemented many base features it provided it in my React SPA.
-By extension it also ends up being easier to extend this websites content.
-Jekyll offers powerful templating features which makes writing static websites signifgantly easier.
-The task of having to update the React router and associated components ended up being a bit much for what was effectively a simple one page application.
+Before I knew about Jekyll I manually implemented many base features it provided in my React SPA.
+By extension it also ends up being easier to extend my websites content.
+Jekyll offers powerful templating features which makes writing static websites significantly easier.
+The task of having to update the React router and associated components ended up being alot for what was effectively a simple one page application.
 I hope to regularly post updates on here as my new projects unfold.

 Here is information below if you are interested in using Jekyll for your GH page website.
 I can highly recommend it for personal websites and doc sites alike.
 #### **Docs for setting up Jekyll on Github Pages**